buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Types/IfcAxis2Placement.md

 # IfcAxis2Placement

-The _IfcAxis2Placement_ allows for the choice of various placement entities.
+The _IfcAxis2Placement_ allows for the choice of various placement entities.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition according to ISO/CD 10303-42:1992